Delivering free primary healthcare in Nigeria with microclinics

 - Most common illness treated Malaria

-This is a long-term project in Nigeria to set up micro clinics and provide low-income citizens with free primary healthcare, including consultations, medications, and treatment.
+This project, in collaboration with theĀ AHA Initiative, establishes and maintains micro clinics in Nigeria to provide low-income citizens with free primary healthcare, including consultations, medications, and treatments.

 Why is this work necessary?